“And when the devil had ended every temptation, he departed from him until an opportune time.”

 In other words, there will be more temptations to come.

-While the Bible doesn’t specifically record another encounter with Jesus, we can easily imagine him lurking in the shadows in every scene.
+While the Bible doesn’t specifically record another encounter between the devil and Jesus, we can easily imagine him lurking in the shadows in every scene.
 Whispering.
 Accusing.
 Distracting.
 Derailing.

 The devil doesn’t quit.
 Even when he knows he can’t have your soul, he will still fight to get everything else from you.
 Your attention.
 Your time.
 Your priorities.
 So it’s crucial to realize that his tempting of Jesus did not end on the pinnacle of the Temple.

 Because that’s what he does.
 Jesus even points him out to his disciples every so often.
 After the seventy-two return from their preaching mission, He tells them, “I saw Satan fall like lightning” (Luke 10:18).
 When Peter tries to assure Jesus that something as horrible as crucifixion would never happen to Him, Jesus immediately saw who was pulling the strings: “Get behind me, Satan!”
 (Matthew 16:23).
-And, again with Peter, Jesus lets the disciple in on a side conversation Satan had been having with Him: “Simon, Satan has demanded permission to sift you like wheat.
+And, in the Upper Room, Jesus lets Peter in on a side conversation Satan had been having with Him: “Simon, Satan has demanded permission to sift you like wheat.
 But I have prayed for you, that you will not fall.
 And that when you return, you will strengthen your brothers” (Luke 22:31-32).

 It makes sense that Peter, then, is the one who warns us: “Be sober minded, be alert: your adversary the devil prowls about like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith” (1 Peter 5:8).